suzannejmatthews/aosk/chapter1.md

 4. Right click on it and choose "Format"
 5. Click Start/Ok and close after it is done

+## "Burn" the Kali Linux Image onto the SD card
 Now we can copy the operating system for the RaspberryPi onto the microSD card.
 The operating system for our Raspberry Pi is called Kali Linux.
 The Linux operating system is a common OS used by security professionals and computer scientists.
 Kali is one of the most popular distributions of